 - Chocolate – add in 2 teaspoons of cacao powder and 1-2 teaspoons of maple syrup or 1 soaked date

-Liquid: any plant-milks will work here.
+Any plant-milks will work here.
 The more fat in the milk (full fat coconut milk vs. carton coconut milk or homemade cashew milk vs. store-bought) will make a difference in how rich and creamy the pudding is.

-Sweetener: There is no sweetener in this recipe because it doesn’t need any when you’re adding sweet toppings like fruit or granola.
+There is no sweetener in this recipe because it doesn’t need any when you’re adding sweet toppings like fruit or granola.
 However, you can definitely add a sweetener of your choice, especially if you’re making this for a wholesome dessert.
 For this recipe, I recommend starting with 2 teaspoons or maple syrup or honey or 1 soaked date which you can mash or blend with the plant milk before mixing with the chia seeds.

 Simple Vanilla Chia Pudding